kodendaal/kodendaal.github.io/_posts/2024-12-20-hull_gan_geometry.md

 ## Conclusion

 The fusion of GANs and engineering is more than a technical milestone—it's a paradigm shift.
 At MARIN, in collaboration with the University of Strathclyde, we've laid the groundwork for AI-driven ship design.
+By leveraging **Generative Adversarial Networks**, we've demonstrated the potential for rapid, automated, and innovative hull geometry generation.

+While the current model showed significant promise, there’s still room to expand—improving datasets, refining architectures, and integrating physical constraints will further enhance its utility in real-world applications.

+---

+### Explore the Code

+For those eager to dive deeper into the technical side, we've made the training script for a **GAN model** open-source.
+This script includes the core DCGAN architecture, loss functions, and training workflows used in this project.
+While the dataset remains proprietary (For now...), the script provides a robust starting point for exploring similar applications in your domain.

+[Access the training script on GitHub](#) *(Replace with actual link)*

-As technology evolves, so does our capacity to innovate, optimize, and redefine what’s possible in engineering.
+As technology evolves, so does our capacity to innovate, optimize, and redefine what's possible in engineering.
+Join us on this journey to unlock new frontiers in design and automation!

-*Stay tuned as we continue to explore the frontiers of AI and its transformative potential for the maritime industry and beyond.*